Keto-Friendly Kombucha: Top Brands With the Lowest Carbs

 That being said, because hard Kombucha contains alcohol — running typically between 4.5 and 7 percent — it has more sugar and can even negatively affect gut health despite the probiotics in them.4

-For those wondering “is Kombucha Keto,” particularly alcoholic Kombucha, it is critical to understand that consuming alcohol can also hinder weight loss and should be drank sparingly while dieting.5 For those needing to know how to lose weight gained from alcohol, consider opting for the non-alcoholic Kombucha, which still has a small percentage of alcohol that may satisfy cravings.
+For those curious about whether Kombucha, especially alcoholic Kombucha, is Keto-friendly, it is important to understand that consuming alcohol can hinder weight loss and should be consumed sparingly while dieting.5 If you’re looking for ways to shed weight gained from alcohol consumption, consider incorporating non-alcoholic Kombucha into your routine.
+It contains a small percentage of alcohol that might help curb cravings.

 What Is Kombucha Sweetened With?
 Does Kombucha Have a High Glycemic Index?